Tenza/configurations/ArchLinux Installation/4 - Installations.md

 #### KDE5 Desktop Environment

 Install `KDE5`, system language and the `SDDM` display manager.
-Install the oficial `breeze` theme and packages to give a uniform look to `Qt` and `GTK` applications.
+Install the official `breeze` theme and packages to give a uniform look to `Qt` and `GTK` applications.
-Install the `VLC` Phonon multimedia API, it has the best upstream support compared with GStreamer.
+Install the `VLC` Phonon multimedia API, it has the best upstream support compared with GStreamer, although both can be installed.
 Also install `libx264` instead of `libx264-10bit` because there are some compatibility issues with 10bit encoders.
-Finnaly, enable the `SDDM.service` to start at boot.
+Finally, enable the `SDDM.service` to start at boot.

 If the packages are not installed on a single call to pacman, some of the packages explicitly set in here will be prompted.